 You and slime have some things in common.

 Slime is made of some totally random ingredients.
-Last week in the Teen Girls Night Out Group, check that out here, we made slime.
+Last week in the Teen Girls Night Out Group, we made slime.
 Apparently slime is made of random household supplies.
 You could make a sweep of the house and find the ingredients to make this interesting fun toy.
 You combine these random items and BAM you have this slimy, sticky, goopy blob of fun!